All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thyroid Concerns

 The boxed warning about thyroid C-cell tumors is based on rodent studies where GLP-1 agonists caused these tumors at high doses administered for the rodents' entire lifespan.
 The relevance to humans is debated.
 Rodent thyroid C-cells express significantly more GLP-1 receptors than human C-cells.
 No increased rate of medullary thyroid carcinoma has been observed in human clinical trials or post-marketing data for any GLP-1 medication since the class was introduced in 2005 (over 20 years of data).
-However, the contraindication for patients with personal or family history of MTC or MEN 2 remains absolute.
+But the contraindication for patients with personal or family history of MTC or MEN 2 remains absolute.

 Muscle and Bone Health

 Any significant weight loss involves some loss of lean mass and can reduce bone mineral density.
-This is not unique to tirzepatide; it occurs with diet, surgery, and all weight loss medications.
+This isn't unique to tirzepatide. it occurs with diet, surgery, and all weight loss medications.
 The concern is greater for older adults and postmenopausal women.
 Strategies to mitigate this include high protein intake (0.7 to 1.0 g per pound of goal weight), resistance training, adequate calcium (1,000 to 1,200 mg daily), and vitamin D (1,000 to 2,000 IU daily).
 A DEXA scan at baseline and 12 months can track bone density changes in at-risk patients.

 Psychological Effects